apache/rocketmq-externals/README.md

 ## Without Docker
 * require java 1.7
-* 0.you may can't download rocketmq-tools 3.5.8 from remote maven repository. just git clone [rocket-mq](https://github.com/alibaba/RocketMQ/tree/v3.5.8) to local disk and then maven install it for download is slow,you can change maven's mirror(maven's settings.xml)
+* 0.if you download package slow,you can change maven's mirror(maven's settings.xml)

   ```
   <mirrors>